python/devguide/security/policy.rst

   may open a public issue.
 * If the PSRT determines the report is a vulnerability, the PSRT will accept the report and a CVE ID will be assigned by the PSF CNA.

+  Do not publicly reference the assigned CVE ID before its record is published, as the report and ID remain provisional and may still be changed.
 * Once a public pull request containing a fix is merged to CPython, the advisory and CVE record will be published with attribution.